Through Hutchinson Community Foundation, donors have made millions of dollars of grants—and priceless impact.

 Granted in 2018

 Established in 1990 by the founding Board of Directors as a permanent resource for the changing needs of Reno County, the Fund for Hutchinson has awarded over $3 million to more than 170 area organizations and agencies serving Reno County.

-In 2019, Hutchinson Community Foundation awarded Fund for Hutchinson grants totaling more than $209,000 to 25 organizations.
+So far in 2020, Hutchinson Community Foundation has awarded Fund for Hutchinson grants totaling more than $78,000 to area nonprofits.
 These organizations provide a wide variety of services and programs in Reno County.